MrLixm/streamlit-colour-plotting/README.md

 It is recommended to put in place a file watcher or a pre-commit hook that would run [black](https://black.readthedocs.io/en/stable/) on all the files.

+## Logic

+Streamlit use a single file as entry point that is re-run everytime a widget change on the web GUI.

+This file is located in [./src/app.py](./src/app.py).
+It is quite empty and only import the python package `streamlit_colourplotting` which define everything.

+A important concept to understand :
+- streamlit re-run `app.py` from top to bottom everytime
+- but python cache imported package on their first import

+This mean that anything in the global scope will be shared along users.
+This why the "config" system store everything in session_state instead of python global variables.

 ## Cocoon